Downing Estate Planning Service

 - Take advantage of the chance to mitigate IHT liability through Business Relief

 - Target capital growth of 4% per annum over the medium term (this is a target and is not guaranteed)

-- Option to receive distributions (paid six-monthly at a level set by the investor)
+- Option to receive distributions (paid quarterly, six-monthly or annually at a level set by the investor)

 - Monthly access to capital with no penalties on exit (subject to liquidity)

 Method of payment for application

 Payments for applications can be made by cheque, made payable to:

 Thompson Taraz Downing Client A/C re Downing Estate Planning, or by electronic bank transfer using the payment details below.